SocAIty/FastTaskAPI/README.md

 ## Why is this useful?
-Deploying AI services is hard.
+Creating AI services is hard.
 - The inference time makes realtime results difficult.
 Parallel jobs, and a Job queue is often required.
 For example as a client you would not like to wait for a server response instead do some work until the server produced the result.
 - Serverless deployments like runpod often DO NOT provide routing functionality.
 This router works in this conditions.
 - Scaling AI services is hard.